 A high place was a localized or regional worship centre dedicated to a god.
 Worship at these local shrines often included making sacrifices, burning incense and holding feasts or festivals (1 Kgs 3:2–3; 12:32).
 Some of these high places contained altars, graven images and shrines.

 These high places were usually named after the God of Israel, in the beginning, and then gradually their purposes come to the fore.
-At this high places, the people forsake Yahweh for foreign gods.
+At these high places, the people forsake Yahweh for foreign gods.

 The high place is similar to the Tabernacle of Moses or the Temple of Solomon.
 And Paul made us understand that YOU have become the temple of God.